rethinkdb/rethinkdb-rs/0-about-rethinkdb/architecture.md

 The storage engine is used in conjunction with a custom, B-Tree-aware caching engine which allows file sizes many orders of magnitude greater than the amount of available memory.
-As a result, neither the data nor the index have to fit in RAM&mdash;RethinkDB can operate on terabytes of data with only a few megabytes of cache space.
+RethinkDB can operate on a terabyte of data with about ten gigabytes of free RAM.

 ## Which file systems are supported? ##